 We charge a 30% fee on each purchase of picks.
 For example, one user buys a tip from another user for $10, we will charge $3 commission.
 So the seller of the tip will receive $7 for the tip.

 How does OddsCrowd calculate each users profitability?

-For every pick you place, we put a hypothetical $100 bet on it.
-We use the same technology as the bookmakers, so we provide you with real time up to date odds.
-The hypothetical bet is placed a fixed odds bet at the odds displayed at the time you place your bet.
-Once the event is complete, your pick will then be determined a win, loss or return, and your account will be updated with the profitability of your account accordingly.
-Any winning bet will exclude the $100 stake of the hypothetical bet.
+We provide real time odds and lines that are reflective of legal Sportsbooks in the US when you place your picks.
+Once you place a pick and the event outcome is determined, your pick will then be determined a win, loss or return, and your account will be updated with the profitability of your account.
+Any winning pick will exclude the stake of the pick.
 As well as profitability, we will automatically calculate all of the other subsequent metrics.

 What do each of the performance metrics mean, and how are they calculated?

 ROI = the % return on investment.
-A 10% ROI means if you’d placed $100 on every pick they’ve placed, you would’ve made $10.
+A 10% ROI means if you’d placed 1 unit on every pick placed, you would’ve made 1.1 units back.